-Due to the systemic nature of SOC Immune system disorders, multi-axial terms are especially frequent.
-For instance, conditions related to the group of "connective tissue disorders" are found under HLGT Autoimmune disorders as well as in SOC Musculoskeletal and connective tissue disorders (in HLGT Connective tissue disorders (excl congenital)), with still a possible third link in the related anatomic SOCs (generally the primary link).
-For instance, PT Lupus vasculitis has the following links:
+- Due to the systemic nature of SOC Immune system disorders, multi-axial terms are especially frequent.
+For instance, conditions related to the group of "connective tissue disorders" are found in SOC Immune system disorders as well as in SOC Musculoskeletal and connective tissue disorders, with still a possible third link in the related anatomic SOCs (generally the primary link). - Other pathologic groupings within SOC Immune system disorders, in which a similar multi-axial richness can be found, are transplant rejection terms.
+The concept of transplant rejection is recognized as an effect of the immune system; therefore, related terms have SOC Immune system disorders as the primary link and SOC Injury, poisoning and procedural complications as well as the site of manifestation as secondary links. - Only very well defined secondary immunodeficiencies have been included in an HLT for immunodeficiency disorders.
+The link of all possible immunodeficiencies under this HLT would result in too large a group for analytical purposes.